Bylaw Services Frequently Asked Questions

 What is the process of making a complaint?

 Answer: There are several ways to submit a written complaint.
-Visit the Making Complaint page to view the options.
+Visit the Making a Complaint page to view the options.
 After a completing the complaint submission, you will receive an acknowledgment of your complaint (within 2 business days).
-The file be assigned to a Bylaw Enforcement Officer.
+The file will be assigned to a Bylaw Enforcement Officer.
 You will receive an update when they have disclosable information to share.

 What are the steps to bylaw compliance?